Responding to a Complaint

 - Maintain a firm but respectful tone, and avoid aggressive, accusing language.
 Keep your response truthful and professional.

-If you or the grievant is not satisfied with the outcome of the discussion with the grievance receiver, the issue may then be escalated to the next senior officer in the University who will then conduct an objective assessment of the issue.
+If you or the complainant is not satisfied with the outcome of the discussion with the complaint receiver, the issue may then be escalated to the next senior officer in the University who will then conduct an objective assessment of the issue.
 You will be contacted in order to give your version of events.
 It is important you provide a clear and honest account of the events and all requested documentation within a timely matter.
 The senior University officer will direct the resolution process and implement a suitable course of action.
 If required, they will refer the matter to the formal process.

 Formal complaints of bullying